-Shareholders may not be able to exercise pre-emptive subscription rights.
+Shareholders may not have been able to exercise pre-emptive subscription rights.

-Under laws and regulations of jurisdictions outside Switzerland, including the European Economic Area, Record Shareholders in those jurisdictions may not be able to exercise or sell their pre-emptive subscription rights unless we take action to register or otherwise qualify the First Rights Offering under the laws of that jurisdiction.
-If Record Shareholders in such jurisdictions are unable to exercise or sell their pre-emptive subscription rights, their ownership interest in us would be diluted.
-Furthermore, the short subscription period may create a logistical challenge for Record Shareholders to exercise their statutory pre-emptive subscription rights.
-Furthermore, the underwriters may withdraw, cancel or modify any orders of a Record Shareholder who has elected to participate in the First Rights Offering if such Record Shareholder, or its bank, broker or other intermediary, respectively, does not have a brokerage account with any of the underwriters or any of their respective affiliates which prevents the ability of the underwriters to timely verify the eligibility of such Record Shareholder or to execute the order from such Record Shareholder.
-The pre-emptive subscription rights of any Record Shareholder that is not permitted or unable to exercise such rights during the subscription period will expire and become null and void, and such Record Shareholder will not receive any compensation in respect of any such unexercised or invalid rights.
+Under laws and regulations of jurisdictions outside Switzerland, including the European Economic Area, Record Shareholders in those jurisdictions may not have been able to exercise or sell their pre-emptive subscription rights unless we took action to register or otherwise qualify the First Rights Offering under the laws of that jurisdiction.
+If Record Shareholders in such jurisdictions were unable to exercise or sell their pre-emptive subscription rights, their ownership interest in us will be diluted.
+Furthermore, the short subscription period may have created a logistical challenge for Record Shareholders to exercise their statutory pre-emptive subscription rights.
+Furthermore, the underwriters may withdraw, cancel or modify any orders of a Record Shareholder who elected to participate in the First Rights Offering if such Record Shareholder, or its bank, broker or other intermediary, respectively, does not have a brokerage account with any of the underwriters or any of their respective affiliates which prevents the ability of the underwriters to timely verify the eligibility of such Record Shareholder or to execute the order from such Record Shareholder.
+The pre-emptive subscription rights of any Record Shareholder that was not permitted or unable to exercise such rights during the subscription period expired and have become null and void, and such Record Shareholder will not receive any compensation in respect of any such unexercised or invalid rights.